Redditch: Buses

 There is an extensive network of local bus services run by Diamond West Midlands and other operators (including Stagecoach and a community run bus).
-Most services run from the bus station in the town centre, a postcard of which was voted Britain's most boring postcard in a competition run by the photographer Martin Parr.
+Most services run from the bus station in the town centre.
 The bus station was rebuilt as part of the 2002 shopping centre expansion.

-Some areas of Redditch have dedicated bus routes; however, there have been issues with safety on these routes and three children have died over the past 15 years.
+Some areas of Redditch have dedicated bus routes; however, there have been issues with safety on these routes.

 Road system

 Redditch is occasionally noted for its confusing road system, dominated by a system of dual carriageways built when it became a New Town, including the only cloverleaf interchange in England at the junction of the A441 and the Bromsgrove-bound A448.
 The system is designed to allow rapid flow of large volumes of traffic around the various districts and into the town centre, whilst keeping fast moving vehicles separated from residential streets.
 This self-similar pattern is found on a smaller scale in many of the modern estates in the town, which follow a Radburn style of planned community.

-Redditch was briefly famous, via The Graham Norton Show, for a tongue-in-cheek calendar called Roundabouts of Redditch, featuring its "picturesque" roundabouts created by a local printing company.
+Redditch gained media attention via The Graham Norton Show, for a tongue-in-cheek calendar called Roundabouts of Redditch, featuring its "picturesque" roundabouts created by a local printing company.